zoltanNemeth/battleShip/README.md

 If you miss target, it appears as grey xx, if it hits it, it appears as red @@.

 5.--------------------
-At the end of the game you get some statistics, the winner's strikes and a congratulation.
+At the end of the game you get some statistics, the winner's strikes and a congratulation message.